Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Conclusion

 \section{Conclusion}

-In this paper, we developed a unified and computationally efficient inference framework for both low- and high-dimensional parameters of interest within high-dimensional generalized linear models with large-scale data.
-To address the inherent trade-off between statistical efficiency and computational feasibility, we proposed two estimators-a de-variance subsampling (DVS) estimator and a multi-step estimator.
-The DVS estimator enables fast inference with a small subsample, while both of them achieve statistical efficiency comparable to full-data-based approaches when $r/\sqrt{n} \to \infty$.
-For high-dimensional simultaneous inference, where conventional decorrelated score methods are no longer directly applicable, we extended our methodology by incorporating inverse Hessian estimation and high-dimensional bootstrap techniques.
-This extension allows valid simultaneous confidence interval construction for large parameter sets and massive samples, overcoming both statistical and computational challenges.
-We establish uniform Bahadur representations and asymptotic normality under general conditions.
-Extensive simulation results confirm that our proposed estimators consistently outperform existing subsampling-based methods in terms of MSE and confidence interval length, while maintaining competitive computational performance.
+In this paper, we developed a unified and computationally efficient inference framework for both low- and high-dimensional parameters in large-scale GLMs.
+We propose two estimators—a DVS estimator and a multi-step estimator—that balance statistical efficiency and computational feasibility.
+The DVS estimator enables fast inference with a small subsample, while both estimators achieve statistical performance comparable to full-data approaches when $r/\sqrt{n} \to \infty$.
+For high-dimensional simultaneous inference, where conventional decorrelated score methods are inapplicable, we establish uniform Bahadur representations and asymptotic normality under general conditions.
+This enables valid simultaneous confidence intervals for large parameter sets and massive datasets, overcoming key statistical and computational challenges.
+Future work will focus on improving inference under measurement constraints and extending to prediction under covariate shift.

-Further developments may take several directions.
-One such direction involves enhancing estimation and inference accuracy in the presence of measurement constraints.
-Another extension pertains to prediction, especially when there exists covariate shift between the source data and target data.